 The Rita Barron Fellowship is named in honor of the Charles River Watershed Association’s (CRWA) second Executive Director, who worked for fifteen years as a pioneering leader in river and watershed protection.
-The Fellowship provides an opportunity for a qualified candidate to work in an exciting organization under the direction of some of the country’s leading water resources scientists.
+The Fellowship provides an opportunity for a qualified candidate to work in an exciting and dynamic organization under the direction of some of the country’s leading water resources scientists.
 The Fellow will work closely with the science and advocacy staff of CRWA on a variety of ongoing projects and programs.
 Tasks are likely to include: working with and training volunteers; supervising and mentoring interns; conducting field work; maintaining field equipment; managing and analyzing data; performing desktop geographic analyses, producing maps and graphic presentation materials; researching, writing and editing scientific reports and grants; advocacy work; and public presentations to various audiences.

 The successful candidate will:

 Candidates must be self-motivated and demonstrate an ability to work well with others as well as on their own with minimal supervision.
 Strong computer, public speaking, research and writing skills are all highly desired.
 Experience and interest in climate adaptation and/or climate justice work is preferred.
 Experience with environmental field work, particularly water quality monitoring and/or benthic macroinvertebrate sampling, invasive species management and data analysis, either paid or volunteer, is a plus.
 Database management, statistical analysis experience, web coding and programming, or direct experience with Massachusetts environmental policies and regulations are all also a plus.
 Candidates will be interviewed and selected based on criteria such as prior experience, recommendations, academic performance, communication skills, and technical skills.

 Interested candidates should send a cover letter and a resume by email no later than March 10, 2019 to: